A while back, after the launch of Unity 5 I've been seduced to switch the project to the new shiny version of the game engine.

 Searching the Internet revealed a lot of people having the same issue, offering various solutions, none satisfactory.
 One guys says, disabling the Receive shadows on the mesh renderer fix the problem for him.
 Tried, didn't worked for me.
 Another one said it modified the camera background color to black, also didn't helped.
 I decided after a while, to wait untill the author of the assets update the packages to 5.x version and focused on another pressing issues.

-White border tree Unity 5 Sara Donhildi AdventuresMany months later, the author only updated one assets from 3 i had bought from him and there was no ETA for the rest of them.
-So I decided to investigate the problem in depth and see if I can fix the problem without needing to write shaders myself.
 I have 2 problematic packages the Medieval Environment and Medieval Village.
 They have a lot of assets, so I changed only those I had use in main scene for now.
 It was easy for the buildings and small items (benches, barrels, tables, boxes etc.), just replaced the legacy shaders with standard shader and everything fall in place nicely.
 Piece of cake.

 Not so easy though with the trees.
 All the trees were created with Unity Tree Creator and optimized for 4.x.
 Luckily I found an easy fix for them too.
-Just changing shader to the one recommended by Unity fixed all the problems:

 Trees must use the Nature/Soft Occlusion Leaves and Nature/Soft Occlusion Bark shader.
 In order to use those shaders you also have to place the tree in a special folder that contains the name "Ambient-Occlusion".